Regional Refugee & Resilience Plan

 About

-The Regional Refugee and Resilience Plan (3RP) has been created in response to the Syria Crisis.
-Now into its twelfth year, the 3RP has led the way in terms of the international community’s support to national efforts to deal with the impact of the crisis.
+The Regional Refugee and Resilience Plan (3RP) was created in response to the Syria Crisis.
+Now in the fourteenth year of the crisis, the 3RP has led the way in terms of the international community’s support to national efforts to address the ingoing impact of the situation.

 About